aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 For HTTP-based gateway routes, the `match` field can be used to match on path (prefix, exact, or regex), HTTP method, host name, HTTP headers, and query parameters.
-By default, HTTP-based gateway routes match all requests.
+By default, HTTP-based routes match all requests.

 ```ts
 gateway.addGatewayRoute('gateway-route-http', {